 The examiner tells you that the exam has finished and says goodbye.
 You are not marked on this part of the exam.

-What is the examiner assessing in ISE Foundation?
+What is the examiner assessing in ISE I?

-Language functions for ISE Foundation
+Language functions for ISE I

-Study and practise the language functions before the exam:
+Study and practise the language functions before the exam.
+You should also be able to use the language functions for ISE Foundation